cladteam/CCDA_OMOP_by_Python/README.md

   - map from HL7 codeSystem OIDs to OMOP vocabulary_id
   - name HL7 codeSystems correctly, not vocabulary_id
   - use a real concept table
-  - observation IDs are not unique to the individual concepts and values!
 - Analysis
   - assess amount of <structuredBody> <entry> (structured)  vs <text> (non structured) plain text content
   - codeSystem vocabularies and OMOP mappings